shmoergh/brain-basic-midi2cv/README.md

 A versatile MIDI to CV converter firmware for the Shmøergh Moduleur Brain module.
 Converts incoming MIDI note messages to 1V/octave CV pitch and gate signals, with configurable MIDI channel and CV output routing.

+## Install

+Flash the `brain-basic-midi2cv.uf2` file to your Brain module by holding the BOOTSEL button while connecting it to your computer, then copy the .uf2 file to the mounted drive.

 ## Features

 - **MIDI to CV/Gate conversion**: Converts MIDI note-on/note-off messages to 1V/octave pitch CV and gate signals